jesusarrieta737/jesusarrieta737/README.md

-- 👋 Hi, I’m @jesusarrieta737
+- 👋 Hi, I'm Jesus
-- 👀 I’m interested in learning more programming language
+- 👀 I’m passionate in Information Technology.
+I enjoy community building, learning new skills, learning different tech and tackling problems.
-- 🌱 I’m currently learning C++ and starting Python in October
+- 🌱 I’m currently learning more Programming Languages and Machine Learning.
-- 💞️ I’m looking to collaborate on ...
+- 🌍 Languages I know are C++, SQL, English and Spanish.
-- 📫 How to reach me ...
+- 📫 Can reach me on Discord and LinkedIn.
-- 😄 Pronouns: ...
 - ⚡ Fun fact: ...

+- Get in Touch 📬
+- Discord: SM737
+- LinkedIn: www.linkedin.com/in/jesus-arrieta-15005624a

 <!---
 jesusarrieta737/jesusarrieta737 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.